 Simple English definitions for legal terms

-Read a random definition: fraud on the community
+Read a random definition: board of aldermen

 Bimetallism: A way of using two types of metal (usually gold and silver) to make money.
 Both metals are considered valuable and can be used to buy things.
 The value of each metal is fixed and they can be exchanged for each other.
 The United States used bimetallism from 1792 to 1873.